This list is representative of the nature and number of electives offered each year.

 Professor Anup Srivastava

-A firm’s financial statements tell a story and our goal is to learn how to understand and interpret that story.
-This course aims to develop the following competencies in a stepwise manner: using financial tools to understand a firm’s underlying economics and its value drivers, projecting a firm’s future performance in the form of well-articulated pro-forma financial statements, estimating a firm’s enterprise value, and finally, valuing the firm’s equity shares.
-A particular focus is placed on the analysis of new-economy firms.
-The course should interest students who wish to pursue a banking, consulting, or general management career.
-The course relies on cases, active class participation, team-oriented assignments, and a team-oriented course project.
+A firm’s financial statements tell a story.
+FRSA teaches how to understand and interpret that story.
+FRSA is aimed at students who have developed basic accounting and finance skills and wish to enhance those skills, useful for a consulting or general management career.
+This course will develop the following competencies in a stepwise manner: how to use financial tools to understand a firm’s underlying economics and its value drivers, how to project a firm’s future performance in the form of well-articulated pro-forma financial statements, and how to estimate a firm’s enterprise value.
+The course relies on cases, active class participation, and team-oriented assignments and final project.
+Note: Students may take either this course or Financial Statement Interpretation & Reporting (FSIA); credit cannot be earned for both courses given their similarity.

 MANAGERIAL ACCOUNTING (MA)